doktoil-makresh/xymon-plugins/xymon-freebox_v6/README.md

 Python3

-Get the Freebox ECC Root CA + Freebox ECC Intermediate CA (available with the script, but should be deprecated one day)
+Get the Freebox ECC Root CA + Freebox ECC Intermediate CA (available with the script, but should be deprecated one day).
+See https://dev.freebox.fr/sdk/os/# to find it

 Register this app as per this procedure https://dev.freebox.fr/sdk/os/login/#